NoesisVision/noesis-docs/docs/quick-start.md

 ### 5.2: Run with Entry Points Configuration

-Run the container again with updated configuration:
+Run the container again with updated configuration.

 ```bash
 docker run \